 Meditate for as few as 20 minutes a day.
 You’ll slow aging, increase focus, benefit your heart and immune systems, and become generally happier.
 That’s the shortlist, really.

 Scientists have proven what we’ve experienced all along.
 A gratitude mindset measurably improves self-esteem, mental “grit” and enhanced physical health.

 Create daily habits that support your greater goals.
 Clothes off the floor, bed made, dishes cleaned, and trash out will improve your mental clarity and creative flow.

 Keep your list brief, mindful that quality beats quantity.
 Allow 15 minutes after each major task to disengage, come up for air, go for a stroll, daydream.
 This reference will help you craft an ideal list.
 Practice this “Progress Principle”, the power of small wins that’s fundamental to human nature.

-New research from Carnegie Mellon gives evidence that self affirmations protect against the effects of stress during problem solving performance.
-In addition, self affirmations also boost the academic grades of under performing students.
+New research from Carnegie Mellon gives evidence that self-affirmations protect against the effects of stress during the problem-solving performance.
+In addition, self affirmations also boost the academic grades of underperforming students.
 Bonus: whatever your time crunch stress, “I have everything thing I need, including time” works well.

 Originally appeared on UniSoulTheory